manvirag/tech_learning_tinkering/hld/problems/google_doc/readme.md

   ![alt_text](./images/img_17.png)
 - In this each node and client maintain a local data structure in tree shape what actually denoting the document.
 And its dfs is actually the document in order.
 For e.g. below is how the sandwich is written in it.
 It has some weight in edge.
 ![alt_text](./images/img_10.png)
-- Instead of instead here character or each node denoted as address for e.g. the address of d in above image will be [3.7.7] and ***it must be unique and immutable in whole tree***.
+- Instead of index, here character or each node denoted as address for e.g. the address of d in above image will be [3.7.7] and ***it must be unique and immutable in whole tree***.
 - lets see how we can insert some character between or suppose we have 2 operations.
   ![alt_text](./images/img_11.png)
 - Operations: Now these operations can de done independently or concurrently no need to have centralised server.